ApelegHQ/ts-cms-ep-sfx/AUDITING.md

 ### Cryptographic primitives

-This application relies on the primitives exposed by the `SubtleCypto` API, and the cryptographic operations used are restricted to what is needed to construct and parse a Cryptographic Message Syntax (CMS) payload.
+This application relies on the primitives exposed by the `SubtleCrypto` API, and the cryptographic operations used are restricted to what is needed to construct and parse a Cryptographic Message Syntax (CMS) payload.

-The following methods of the `SubtleCypto` API are used:
+The following methods of the `SubtleCrypto` API are used:

 -   **`decrypt`:** When decrypting a file, this function is used to decrypt the Content Encryption Key (CEK) with a password-derived Key Encryption Key (KEK),